-The system has been introduced after consultation with colleagues, both teaching and nonteaching in the school and its review is an ongoing process.
+The system has been introduced after consultation with colleagues, both teaching and non-teaching in the school and its review is an ongoing process.
 Individual colleagues may not find every aspect useful, but everyone must stick to the system, and change only occurs on a holistic basis.

 The system is simple in design in order to provide transparency and consistency for staff, parents and students.
 It is based on the Principle of P's for Progress and focuses around 3 common areas of expectation.
-Within this document there are adaptations made for EYFS to begin developing our culture from Reception but with modified steps to ensure consistency for our youngest learners.